VueChu/Thrustmaster-Throttle-Meter/README.md

 - ```Throttlemeter throttleMeter```

   - throttleMeter is an object of type Throttlemeter that will allow the meter to function.

-- ```DoublyLinkedList brainMeter```

-  - brainMeter is an object of type DoublyLinkedList that will allow access, create, and modify the doubly linked list.

 - ```float MAX_VOLTAGE ```